 DORIA no longer exists.
 The firm was declared bankrupt in 1986.

-This chandelier won the iF-Design Award in 1968, discipline: product.
+This chandelier received an iF Design Award in 1968, discipline: product.

 Links (external links open in a new window)

 DORIA-Werkstätten Walter Donner GmbH & Co.
 KG won several other iF-Design Awards.
 You can find them over here: IF-Design Awards DORIA Werk.

 Klaus Slama designed several lamps for DORIA: The DORIA mushroom table lamp is one of them.